Family's home saved for third time against fires

 Michelle Rice had about 15 minutes to pack before she and her family were forced out of their house on Westberry Court for the third time in 33 years Monday.

-Her daughter grabbed her bags and put the baby in the car while Rice put her husband’s medicine in a ziplock bag.
+Her daughter grabbed her bags and put the baby in the car while Rice put her husband’s medicine in a ziploc bag.

 “I thought, ‘oh, we’re going to come back,’ so I didn’t pack any clothes,” she said.
-“I left with what I was wearing and a ziplock bag of medicine and two kids.
+“I left with what I was wearing and a ziploc bag of medicine and two kids.
 We left and from there, all day it just got worse and worse.”

 They drove into town and stayed with Rice’s son for two days and didn’t know if her house survived until they came back Wednesday.